-OPTION RESULT is after Search results include tasks with a due date after a selected date. is before Search results include tasks with a due date before a selected date. is between Search results include tasks with a due date that set between the selected range of dates.
+OPTION RESULT is after Search results include tasks with a due date after a selected date. is before Search results include tasks with a due date before a selected date.

-OPTION RESULT ls within Search results include tasks with a due date within the last userthe last specified number of days.
-Is within Search results include tasks with a due date within the next userthe next specified number of days.
+OPTION RESULT is between Search results include tasks with a due date that set between the selected range of dates. ls within the last Search results include tasks with a due date within the last user-specified number of days. ls within the next Search results include tasks with a due date within the next user- specified number of days.